qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 14 Why you want this layout
 ===========================
 ☞  This layout seems easy to learn and predictable.
+It is not personalized or idiosyncratic, but rather based on existing keyboards, typewriters and commonly used symbols in the supported languages.
+The key placement is as close to a regular keyboard as possible, unless there are clearly better placement choices.

 ☞  The normally most used layer after letters is “numbers & symbols” (123…, !@#…, []/…, called `_NSY`).
 This layer you can access by either